Reserves are required course readings that instructors make available through Canvas or any of The New School library locations.

 Make an appointment with a librarian so that we can guide you through the Reserves request process and answer your questions.

-Get ready for the Summer 2017 sessions by requesting your course materials now!
+Be ready for Fall 2017 semester by requesting your course materials now!

-Make your requests early in order to have materials ready for the first day of class.
+We would like to encourage you to make your requests early in order to have materials ready for the first day of class.
 All submissions are processed in the order they are received, and you don’t need to request all materials at once.
-Requests during peak periods (such as the beginning of the semester) and materials with copyright clearance and/or special formats (streaming videos, etc.) might require extra processing time.
+Requests during peak periods (such as the beginning of the semester), materials with copyright clearance issues, and special formats (streaming videos, etc.) might require extra processing time.
 Avoid delays by submitting your requests ASAP.